The associations listed below offer network platforms, interesting activities, information and specific training opportunities.

 www.swissmem.ch - Janique Luyet, Ressortleiterin Arbeitgeberpolitik, Swissmem, firstname.lastname@example.org,

 Robert Gnehm Grants for International Conference Presentations

 After a successful start we can announce the fourth round of Robert-Gnehm-Grants.
 Again, doctoral students and post-doctoral researchers can apply for financial support (max.
-3’000 CHF) if they want to attend a conference resulting in extra costs for childcare.
+3’000 CHF) if they want to attend a conference with extra costs for childcare.

 Applicants are eligible for this support if they present their own research results at an important conference and can document the extra childcare expenses for children up to 18 months.

 Applications for a Robert-Gnehm Grant can be submitted electronically to the EQUAL!
 Office by 1.2., 1.6. and 1.11. every year: email@example.com.
 Further information can be found on the Equal! website.

 PRIMA - A new SNF funding instrument for female postdoctoral students

 PRIMA grants are aimed at excellent female researchers from Switzerland and abroad who aspire to a professorship in Switzerland.
 PRIMA grantees lead their own research project at a Swiss higher education institution.
 They work independently and have a team of their own.

 Fix the Leaky Pipeline - a career building program for women in science

 The Fix the Leaky Pipeline program offers young female scientists (PhD students, PhDs and others) the opportunity to reflect on their professional situations, develop a strategy for embarking or continuing on their career paths, receive further targeted training and extend their personal and scientific networks.